SaahilParmar/CS50P/Problem Set 2/twttr/README.md

 When texting or tweeting, it’s not uncommon to shorten words to save time or space, as by omitting vowels, much like Twitter was originally called twttr.
 In a file called twttr.py, implement a program that prompts the user for a str of text and then outputs that same text but with all vowels (A, E, I, O, and U) omitted, whether inputted in uppercase or lowercase.

 ### Hints
-* Recall that a str comes with quite a few methods, per docs.python.org/3/library/stdtypes.html#string-methods.
+* Recall that a str comes with quite a few methods, per [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods).
 * Much like a list, a str is “iterable,” which means you can iterate over each of its characters in a loop.
 For instance, if s is a str, you could print each of its characters, one at a time, with code like: for c in s:

     print(c, end="")

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir twttr

+to make a folder called twttr in your codespace.
+Then execute

+$ cd twttr

+to change directories into that folder.
+You should now see your terminal prompt as twttr/ $.
+You can now execute

+$ code twttr.py

+to make a file called twttr.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually: